Discuss, But Never Argue

 Well, that does it.
 I sure don't want to argue in my household.
 What that states is there is clearly a win-lose situation.
 An argument is closed; a discussion is not.

 When you discuss, you exchange views and opinions while flowing back and forth in conversation.
 You allow for insights and growth, and it is a two-way street.

 An argument, however, might as well be, because in an argument, you are simply fighting for your case, not necessarily hearing anything else (or the wrong side, since we all know when we argue, we are the correct one...or is that just me?)

 In my work with helping families connect with one another in deeper ways, I focus a lot on understanding personality styles and how the uniqueness in each of us strengthens all of us.

 Understanding how we are all uniquely wired is a critical component in figuring out how to communicate in a way that the other person can resonate with.
 For example, although I am happy to just get to the end result and "fix it," my husband wants to talk it out a bit.
 His healing and understanding is more due to the process of me listening and investing in him enough to hear him out vs. just jumping to the magic pill solution.

 - 5Reach out and touch each other.
 When you feel emotionally distant, your body language will reflect it.
+It is hard to feel emotionally distant when you physically connect on a daily basis.
 When you make the physical effort to put down that wall, it's amazing how much it works on your heart as well.
 Don't stay on the defensive, but meet in the middle.
 Hold hands.
 While you work through the feelings going on within, make an effort to physically feel your spouse as well.
 Hold hands, play footsie, start and end with a hug (or something more....nothing like some make-up sex to really seal the connection!)

 Feel free to disagree.
 But please, don't let it become an argument.